tomjoht/tomjoht.github.io/_posts/2020/9/2020-09-01-inexpensive-media-hosting-and-cli-uploading-with-wasabi.md

 <img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/sample_image_cli_upload.png" alt="Sample image upload" />

 One interesting thing I've noticed, as I examine costs for file hosting, is that the most expensive images on my site are the ad images in my sidebar.
-Those images get served with each page load.
+Those images get served with each page load, so they end up account for something like 25% of my egress bandwidth.
 A heavy file there translates into a larger financial impact with hosting (which was much more noticeable with AWS).
 At some point while on AWS S3, I considered enforcing a smaller file size with advertisers.
-Now with Wasabi, it doesn't much matter.
 At any rate, if you do have images that are part of your site's layout (e.g., subscribe buttons or banner images) and which load with each page load, make sure they are highly optimized.

 ## Understanding pricing tiers

-Overall, I've only been using Wasabi for a couple of months now, but I'm happy with the service and plan to stay.
-I feel like it's the least expensive hosting option for large amounts of media.
-There are different price tiers, though, and it's complicated trying to figure out just how much media hosting will cost.
-At some point my costs might change, as there is a bandwidth threshold where egress is no longer free.
+Overall, I've only been using Wasabi for a couple of months.
+Based on the initial bill, it seems like it's a much less expensive hosting option.
+However, I believe I'm in an initial grace period only because I clearly don't fit within the free egress plan.
 Wasabi explains:

 > * If your monthly downloads (egress) are less than or equal to your active storage volume, then your storage use case is a good fit for Wasabi’s free egress policy.
 > * If your monthly downloads (egress) are greater than your active storage volume, then your storage use case is not a good fit for Wasabi’s free egress policy.
 >
 > For example, if you store 100 TB with Wasabi and download 100 TB or less within a monthly billing cycle, then your storage use case is a good fit for our free egress policy.
 If your monthly downloads exceed 100 TB, then your use case is not a good fit. ([Pricing FAQs](https://wasabi.com/cloud-storage-pricing/pricing-faqs/))

-This explanation isn't one that I totally understand, because according to my egress utilization, my costs should be more.
+According to my egress utilization, my costs should be more than they are.
 My egress utilization for August was 354.6 GB, while the total storage in that same bucket was at the most about 37 GB.
-So admittedly, I don't understand why my egress is free (37 GB storage < 354.6 GB egress).
-But I'm not complaining.
+So admittedly, I don't understand why my egress is currently free (37 GB storage < 354.6 GB egress).

-To avoid misinformation about Wasabi's costs in this post, though, I reached out to Wasabi to ask why my egress was free given that my egress utilization is 354.6 GB, which is much more than the 37 GB of storage in the bucket (and is not a 1:1 ratio).
+I reached out to Wasabi to ask why my egress was free given that my egress utilization is 354.6 GB, which is much more than the 37 GB of storage in the bucket (and is not a 1:1 ratio).
 They said,

 > Free egress is a good use case for us when the model is 1:1 ratio of storage to monthly download amount.
 If your storage use case exceeds the guidelines of our free egress policy on a regular basis, we reserve the right to limit or suspend your account.
 [Wasabi Pricing FAQs](https://wasabi-support.zendesk.com/hc/en-us/articles/360027020311-Wasabi-Pricing-FAQs?source=search)